-Danielle Wright takes a Sunday drive to Torpedo Bay, where she finds the Navy Museum is less about military might and more a touching insight into life at sea.
+Danielle Wright finds Torpedo Bay's Navy Museum to be a touching insight into life at sea.

 Torpedo Bay is the most substantial and intact 19th-century harbour mine defence base to survive in New Zealand and has been continuously occupied by New Zealand military forces since 1880 — everyone from the New Zealand Army to the RNZN Pipes and Drum Band has been based here at some point.